4gnle/angeljgomezc/README.md

 What's my purpose?

-Build a public web app that everyone can collaborate on.
+Build a public web app and collaborate with smart and driven people.

 Want to know more about me?